MartinEden/vidette/README.md

 Or simply `gradlew :run`, but then you have to pass arguments in via Gradle.

 ## Requirements
-All of these comes as standard on Ubuntu, which is my only test platform so far.

 | Dependency | Use                        |
 | ---------- | -------------------------- |
 | JVM        |                            |